 Even the most widely trusted protocols, like the domain name system, can be subverted by hackers.
 DNS acts as a phonebook for the internet, helping to translate between IP addresses and domain names.
 Through tunneling, also referred to as hijacking or poisoning, malicious domains or servers sneak traffic past a network’s firewall to perform data exfiltration.

 DNS tunneling attacks are especially hazardous as they often go undetected for an extended period of time during which cybercriminals can steal sensitive data, change code and install new access points or malware.

 Most cyber attacks require interaction from a user — like clicking on a link or downloading an attachment.
 Drive-by downloads do not.
 They can infect unsuspecting users while browsing corrupted websites or engaging with deceptive pop-up windows.

 As the title suggests, insider threats are cybersecurity risks that originate from within an organization.
 These are committed by an agitated party — oftentimes a current or former employee, contractor or vendor — who misuses legitimate credentials to leak, steal or distribute internal information.

-For example, at the start of the COVID-19 pandemic, a disgruntled former staff member of a medical device packaging company used his administrator access to alter over 100,000 company records.
+For example, in 2020, a disgruntled former staff member of a medical device packaging company used his administrator access to alter over 100,000 company records.